ibois-epfl/sp4e-andrea-petras/README.md

 ```
 But we recived the error that it was an `unspecified overload the first one`, finally we decided to declare it as a simple function against the pybind11 documentation. *Why this did not work?*

+### Exercise 2: Compute
+** ❓ 2.2 How will you ensure that references to Compute objects type are correctly managed in the python
+bindings?**
+The memory for these object's bindings is done via `shared pointers` this ensures that once both the C++ and Python memory management counters reach 0, the memory garbage collector takes care of it.
+As a general rule, this is how every object with no particular instantiation rules should be wrapped.